casper-network/docs/source/docs/casper/operators/aws-nodes/3-instances.md

 ## EC2 Instance Configuration

-The `casper-node-install-configure.sh.tftpl` is a template that converts to a bash file when Terragrunt runs.
-It contains all the installation and configuration commands the `casper-service` and monitoring services (e.g., CloudWatch Agent and Grafana) need.
-This bash file calls other bash files to finish the configuration for backup and CloudWatch.
+The `casper-node-install-configure.sh.tftpl` serves as a template, transforming into a bash file when Terragrunt runs.
+It encompasses all essential commands for installing and configuring `casper-service` and monitoring services such as CloudWatch Agent and Grafana.
+This bash file initiates other bash files to complete the setup for backup and CloudWatch.

-To see more configuration files, go to the config module.
-You will see a detailed explanation of the other configuration files referenced inside the code of the `casper-node-install-configure.sh.tftpl` file.
-This file needs to be separated because there is a character limit for script templates in AWS.
+For more information on configuration files, please see the config module.
+It offers insights into other files mentioned within the casper-node-install-configure.sh.tftpl file.
+A separate file is necessary as AWS imposes a character limit for script templates.

 ## EC2 Instance Creation